 A UK spouse visa allows a person with settled status in Great Britain to bring their spouse to join them in the Country.
 The applicant will be able to seek and take up employment in the United Kingdom as soon as the document is granted without the need to arrange a UK work permit.
 British marriage visas do not place any restrictions upon the type of work that can be undertaken.

 For a marriage visa application, candidates must be 18 years of age or over and the partner with settled status in the British Isles must be 18 years of age or over.

-To be eligible for the marriage visa service, partners must fulfil the following requirements
+To be eligible for the marriage visa service, partners must fulfill the following requirements

 Parties must be legally married to each other.